corinnedaigle3/README/README.md

 Visibility –

-•	Sets sprites visible or invisible based on player distance from object(s).
+-	Sets sprites visible or invisible based on player distance from object(s).

 <br>GameOverScreen –

-•	Shows when player is caught
+-	Shows when the player is caught

-o	Restart
+-	Restart

-o	Back to menu
+-	Back to menu

 <br>WinScreen –

-•	Shows when player retrieves item
+-	Shows when the player retrieves the item

-o	Restart
+-	Restart

-o	Back to menu
+-	Back to menu

 <br>MainMenu –

-•	Play game
+-	Play the game

-•	Quit application
+-	Quit application

-•	Show Credits
+-	Show Credits

 <br>DragonAttack –

-•	If collision with the player, end game.
+-	If a collision with the player occurs, end the game.

 <br>DragonFollow –

-•	The dragon actively chases the player.
+-	The dragon actively chases the player.

-•	If the player is gazing upon the dragon, teleport it to safe space, then continue following.
+-	If the player is gazing upon the dragon, teleport it to a safe space, then continue following.

 <br>DragonVisibility –

-•	Checks if player is in line of sight.
+-	Checks if the player is in line of sight.

 <br>
 Music / SFX:

-•	I picked and set up all the music and SFX for the game.
+-	Picked and set up all the music and SFX for the game.

 <br><br>